rajneeshm49/webservices/README.md

 This is a webservice implemented.
-All it using soap UI or advanced REST CLient plugin on chrome browser.
+It can be executed using soap UI or advanced REST CLient plugin on chrome browser.

-run composer install in root directory, if it shows vendor/autoload error.
+Run composer install in root directory, if it shows vendor/autoload error.
 The input should be
 {
 	"access_token": "access-sandbox-e6a609bd-4be8-4f1a-a754-fad52b800bee",